frHaKtal/ADES-pi/README.md

-# Ad-Pi
+# ADES-pi
-Active Directory Vulnerability Scanner and Exploiter with raspberry pi zero and e-ink screen
+Active Directory Exploiter and Scanner...in a pi with e-ink screen ;-)

 COMING....